-Ninth Circuit Sympathetic to Sexual Harassment Claim
+Sex-Harassment Claim Strikes Chord in 9th Circuit

 Robin Anderson claims CRST fired her after she complained that she awoke to find her co-driver, Eric Vegetel, approaching her naked in a hotel room the company forced them to share during a trip from the East Coast to California.

-In a brief to the court, Anderson said that Vegetel, also a defendant, drove with his pants undone, claiming he was “too big” to zip them up; that he told her he had a painful erection that was so strong he “didn’t know what to do,” and said he had got into trouble during a pornography shoot for staring at a porn star’s breasts.
+In a brief to the court, Anderson said that Vegtel, also a defendant, drove with his pants undone, claiming he was “too big” to zip them up; that he told her he had a painful erection that was so strong he “didn’t know what to do,” and said he had got into trouble during a pornography shoot for staring at a porn star’s breasts.

 CRST has a policy of placing two drivers on one truck, and having them take turns driving and sleeping, according to the opening brief and CRST’s answering brief.

-When Anderson and Vegetel rented a hotel room after their truck broke down in Pennsylvania, Anderson says, she asked CRST for a separate room, but it refused to reimburse her for it.
+When Anderson and Vegtel rented a hotel room after their truck broke down in Pennsylvania, Anderson says, she asked CRST for a separate room, but it refused to reimburse her for it.

 “This whole case could’ve been avoided with an $80 hotel bill,” Judge Tallman said Wednesday.
 “When a woman says she is going to be forced to share a hotel room with this man and the company says, ‘No,’ you’re going to have a situation.”

-Anderson accused CRST of refusing to investigate her complaint and falsely claiming it had taken remedial action, though it never interviewed her or Vegetel about it.
+Anderson accused CRST of refusing to investigate her complaint and falsely claiming it had taken remedial action, though it never interviewed her or Vegtel about it.

 She seeks damages for harassment, discrimination, retaliation and failure to prevent harassment and discrimination under Title VII of the 1964 Civil Rights Act and the California Fair Employment and Housing Act.

-Anderson says CRST never called her to schedule additional trips after she reported Vegetel’s harassment, and that it made no attempt to pair her up with a female co-driver upon returning to California.
+Anderson says CRST never called her to schedule additional trips after she reported Vegtel’s harassment, and that it made no attempt to pair her up with a female co-driver upon returning to California.
 Her repeated calls to the company went unanswered, and a few weeks later, CRST fired her, according to her 48-page brief to the court.

 CRST claims that it fired Anderson because she failed to report to work or return her fleet manager’s calls to schedule trips.
 It says it sent her an email with a list of female drivers and their contact information, but Anderson never followed up.

-A federal judge granted the defendants summary judgment in April 2015, finding that CRST could not be held liable for Vegetel’s harassment because it had taken remedial action on Anderson’s complaint.
+A federal judge granted the defendants summary judgment in April 2015, finding that CRST could not be held liable for Vegtel’s harassment because it had taken remedial action on Anderson’s complaint.

 On Wednesday, Tallman asked the parties to focus on what CRST knew, when it knew it and what action it took to fix it.